SchrodingerandDoraemon/Notes/Java/Multithreading.md

 #### Q21: What is the difference between synchronous and asynchronous programming?
 Synchronous programming is when a single thread is assigned a single task.
 Asynchronous programming is when a single task is shared between multiple threads.

+### Atomic
+Atomic operations are performed in a single unit of task without interference from other operations. '

+AtomicInteger

+### java.lang.ThreadLocal class provides thread-local variables where each thread accesses its own, independent copy of the variable.

 ### How to create a thread
 runnable interface, extends Thread, Thread pool, callable(pros, can throw exceptions, can return generics)